NikolaMilosa/blog/content/posts/concurrent-ef-context.md

 So a couple of days ago I was asked if I could take a look at the code that a collegue wrote.
 If I was to be honest about what I really like about my work that would be looking at unexpected issues people encounter and trying to solve them.
 I've never felt the same about discovering solutions to my problems and to problems of others probably because I usually expect my problems down the line whilst with others they just pop up and go randomly.

 Anyway a collegue has an ASP.NET Core API that is used for a billing project and one of their requirements is to create some sort of files that are reports of people doings every so often (Usually based on a request from some kind of frontend) and then return them a cheerful *OK!* once the process is done.
-Now they've noticed that in while processing an array of reports, each report is individual and is not dependant of any other reports. 💡 An idea popped!
+Now they've noticed that while processing an array of reports, each report is individual and is not dependant of any other reports. 💡 An idea popped!

 > "Hey!
 This functionallity is really slow I was hoping we could optimize it somehow..."